OpenNFT/OpenNFT/docs/install_pycharm.rst

 Create Virtual Environment
 ++++++++++++++++++++++++++++

-To create virtual environment, go to File -> Settings -> Project Interpreter
+To create the virtual environment, go to File -> Settings -> Project Interpreter

 .. image:: _static/pycharminstall_3.png

-Set the new virtual environment location and choose the interpreter
+Set the new virtual environment location and choose the interpreter:

 .. image:: _static/pycharminstall_4.png